-This economic impact study sends a strong signal that when we support the arts, we not only enhance our quality of life, but we also invest in the State of Oklahoma’s economic well-being.
+This economic impact study sends a strong signal that when we support the arts, we not only enhance our quality of life but also invest in the State of Oklahoma’s economic well-being.
 Read the full report here.

-Our office serves to support various City of Lawton trusts, boards, and committees that foster the arts and humanities.
+Our office supports various City of Lawton Trusts, Boards, and Committees that foster the Arts and Humanities.

 Lawton Enhancement Trust Authority (LETA) is a public trust that exists to beautify and esthetically enhance the appearance of the City of Lawton.
-LETA’s purposes include serving as a fair and impartial representative body responsible for administration, management, and expenditure of the public and private funds entrusted to it; and encouraging and stimulating interest among and endeavors by public and private entities, groups, and individuals who share the vision of a more beautiful City of Lawton.
+LETA’s purpose includes serving as a fair and impartial body responsible for the administration, management, and expenditure of the public and private funds entrusted to it.
+And it encourages and stimulates interest among and endeavors by public and private entities, groups, and individuals who share the vision of a more beautiful City of Lawton.

 - Lawton Beautiful Awards Gala Committee